JuliaNLSolvers/NLsolve.jl/README.md

   stored?
 Default: `false`.
 * `show_trace`: should a trace of the optimization algorithm's state be shown on `STDOUT`?
 Default: `false`.
-* `extended_trace`: should additional algorithm internals be added to the state trace?
+* `extended_trace`: should additifonal algorithm internals be added to the state trace?
 Default: `false`.

 # Mixed complementarity problems